 The drive to the cottage was around 5 hours but that didn’t bother me one bit.
 It was a simpler time when kids bounced around in the back of station wagons like tennis balls and the most popular booster seat on the market was a case of beer.

 Damnit I was thirsty, thought my 4 year old self.
-But since the adults around the cottage this particular day had also been quite thirsty, no one seemed to care or notice that the salty, crunchy, delicious Bugles had left me parched.
-They had more important things on their mind.
-Like who drank the booster seat.
+But since the adults around the cottage this particular day had also been quite thirsty, no one seemed to care or notice that the salty, crunchy, delicious corn chippy tasting Bugles had left me parched.
+In fact they probably didn’t even notice that I existed.

 It also turns out I couldn’t tell the difference between the taste of a bottle of Coke and dirty motor oil at that age.
-My palate has progressed significantly since then.
-I can almost always tell the difference between motor oil and Coke (unless it’s in a marinade which always trips me up).
+My palate has progressed significantly since then and I can almost always tell the difference between motor oil and Coke (unless it’s in a marinade which always trips me up).

 I still don’t know if it was because he was way smarter than everyone else, or just way drunker.
 Either way I lived through the ordeal with the only side effect being I crave Bugles every time I get an oil change.